Authored by Steve H. Hanke of the Johns Hopkins University. Follow him on Twitter @Steve_Hanke.

 The most important price in an economy is the exchange rate between the local currency and the world’s reserve currency — the U.S. dollar.
 As long as there is an active black‐market (read: free market) for currency and the data are available, changes in the black‐market exchange rate can be reliably transformed into accurate estimates of countrywide inflation rates—if the annual inflation rates exceed 25%.
 The economic principle of .

-A comparison of the IMF’s projections for the other four countries’ year‐end annual inflation rates is also way off.
+A comparison of the IMF’s projections for the other five countries’ year‐end annual inflation rates are also way off.
 Given these large divergences and the IMF’s poor record of forecasting inflation in countries experiencing elevated inflation rates, one wonders why the financial press reports these forecasts, which have usually proved to be useless.